megezer0/AppCV_2025/Lab_5/challenges/README.md

 - **Pose keypoints**: List of 33 body landmarks with x, y, z coordinates and visibility

 ### Debugging Visualization
-All challenges now include visual debugging tools:
+All challenges include visual debugging tools:
 - **Gray circles**: Show all available keypoints
 - **Red circles with white borders**: Highlight keypoints you're analyzing
-- **Keypoint numbers**: Display landmark indices next to highlighted points
-- **Keypoint list**: Show which landmarks you're using at the bottom of the screen

 ## Tips for Success

 ### General Strategy
-- Start with the 1-star challenges to understand the keypoint data
+- Start with the easier challenges to understand the keypoint data
 - Use the debugging visualization to see exactly which points you're analyzing
 - Print keypoint values to understand coordinate systems
 - Test with exaggerated motions first